 In the State of Washington, the office of the Secretary of State provides a program for the victims of criminal violence or domestic abuse called the Address Confidentiality Program (AC).
 This program provides victims with an address that can be used in place of their residence.
 Mail that comes to that address is repackaged and forwarded to the victim’s new home so that their abuser cannot track them through their mail.
 This same address can be used during a divorce case in order to keep a person’s information secret.

 In addition, the ACP allows the victim to register to vote or obtain a marriage license with his or her contact information being made a part of the public record.

 Keeping yourself and your children safe after leaving an abusive spouse is your first priority.
 If you believe that your former spouse may pose a danger, always protect yourself by filing a police report, a restraining order, or taking steps to ensure that your location remains secret.

-At Ashby Law, we take your safety seriously, and will help you understand your options when it comes to hiding your contact information during your divorce.
+At Pacific Northwest Family Law, we take your safety seriously, and will help you understand your options when it comes to hiding your contact information during your divorce.
 To learn more about how our attorneys can help, call 509-572-3700 to schedule your appointment today.